The Swindale Fells

 The ground becomes spongy.
 I poke and prod the boggy broth with my poles, adjusting my stride to avoid the soggiest patches.
 I place each foot tentatively; not committing to a full transfer of weight until I’m sure the ground will hold firm.
 I make slow but steady progress across the gloopy terrain.

 But then my boot sinks further than it should.
 I subconsciously adjust my weight and it is swallowed up.
-I watch with horror as my ankle, shin and knee sink remarkably quickly.
+I watch with horror as my ankle, shin and knee disappear remarkably quickly.
 Black, icy water rushes into my boot, causing me to gasp.
 The awkward stance throws me off balance and my other leg suffers the same fate.

 The more I fight it, the more I am sucked down into the stinking cess pit.
 All I can think is I am miles from civilisation.
 I’ve not seen another human all day.
 It’s cold and wet and windy.
 And I’m stuck…